What happens if you develop diabetes during pregnancy

 Managing GD

 In many cases, GD can be managed with lifestyle adjustments, including a healthy diet and regular exercise.
-People with GD are usually asked to monitor their blood sugar levels and report the numbers to their healthcare provider (HCP) to determine an appropriate eating plan.
+People with GD are usually asked to monitor their blood glucose levels and report the numbers to their healthcare provider (HCP) to determine an appropriate eating plan.
 Regardless of risk factors, pregnant people are usually encouraged to engage in at least 150 minutes of moderate-intensity exercise (such as brisk walking) each week, according to the American College of Obstetricians and Gynecologists.
 Check with your HCP about what type and amount of exercise are right for you.

 Chen recommends that his pregnant patients eat three moderately sized meals a day and three snacks between meals.
 “We're taking the whole meal plan and spreading it out more evenly through the day, so you don't get huge loads of carbohydrates,” he explains.
 He also encourages his patients to pay attention to the nutritional makeup of those meals.
 “Most people in the U.S. are eating 50 to 60 percent carbs in their meals.
 We try to get 30 percent carbs, 40 percent protein, 30 percent fat.”